Contours Presents VALI: THE WITCH OF POSITANO

 NOTE TO TETSUA

-Special thanks to Saul Levine, Byron Davies, Lumia Lightsmith, Stephen Cappel and Kathy Del Beccaro.
-Davies’s research project “Materialism and Geographic Specificity in the Philosophy of Film” forms the basis for these screenings, which are supported by Salón de Cines Múltiples.
-Additional support was provided by Laboratorio Experimental de Cine (LEC).
+Special thanks to Saul Levine, Byron Davies, Lumia Lightsmith, Stephen Cappel, and Kathy Del Beccaro.
+Davies and Lightsmith co-programmed this screening, in addition to adapting and writing the program notes.
+Davies’ research project, “Materialism and Geographic Specificity in the Philosophy of Film,” forms the basis for these screenings, which are supported by Salón de Cines Múltiples.
+Additional support was provided by Laboratorio Experimental de Cine.

 An Evening with Annalisa D. Quagliata Blanco